Peter Waweru: Early life and education

 Waweru was born in Nairobi, Kenya.
-He attended Gatheri Primary School and Kirogo High School.
+He attended Gatheri Primary School and Alliance High School.
 He graduated with a Bachelor of Science in mathematics & computer science in (2006) and a Master of Science in pure mathematics (2008) both from Jomo Kenyatta University of Agriculture and Technology.
 He attained a Ph.D. in pure mathematics in 2013 from Jomo Kenyatta University of Agriculture and Technology.
 In 2015, Waweru earned a postgraduate diploma in education technology from University of Cape Town.

 Career

 Referee works

 Waweru started to officiate football in the lower leagues of Kenya in 2011.
 In 2013, he joined Kenyan Premier League and in 2017 he was listed as a FIFA referee.

 He has officiated in various FIFA tournaments such as AFCON U20 in 2019, AFCON 2019 in Egypt, 2019 U17 World Cup in Brazil, 2021 CHAN where he officiated the 2021 CHAN finals.
 Since 2017, Waweru has officiated several CAF Champions League games, Confederation Cup matches and FIFA World Cup qualifying matches.

-Waweru was chosen as one of the referees for the 2021 Africa Cup of Nations held in Cameroon from 9 January to 6 February 2022.
+Waweru was chosen as one of the referees for the 2021 Africa Cup of Nations held in Cameroon from 9 January to 6 February 2022, and the 2023 Africa Cup of Nations held in Côte d'Ivoire from 13 January to 11 February 2024.